-One-in-five men will be diagnosed with prostate cancer by the age of 85 and it is the third most common cause of cancer death in Australia, according to the Australian Cancer Council making improved diagnosis a matter of life or death for Australian men.
+One-in-five men will be diagnosed with prostate cancer by the age of 85 and it is the third most common cause of cancer death in Australia, according to the Australian Cancer Council, making improved diagnosis a matter of life or death for Australian men.

-Gold Coast Urologist, Dr Charles Chabert said the system uses innovative robotic and MRI technology, combined with the latest transperineal surgical approach to produce safer and more precise biopsies.
+Gold Coast urologist Dr Charles Chabert said the system uses innovative robotic and MRI technology, combined with the latest transperineal surgical approach to produce safer and more precise biopsies.

-to be performed both transrectally and also transperineally.
 A transperineal biopsy has the potential benefit of providing better access to the anterior surface.
 This is an area which can be difficult to target with a traditional transrectal approach.
 Avoiding needle placement through the bowel wall also reduces infection risk.

 “It’s pleasing to see this world-class technology now available to benefit patients at Pindara Private Hospital,” said Dr Chabert.

 The first global application of the Artemis transperineal system was in Switzerland, which was quickly followed by Pindara Private Hospital completing a four month trial of the technology in 2016.

 Urologists at Pindara started treating patients with this new technology at the end of February.

 The hospital will also be a reference site for other urologists interested in learning more about this new technology.

 The Artemis platform is the only system available that is based on a combination of 3D semi-robotic tracking and deformable MR-Ultrasound fusion.